flux-iac/tofu-controller/docs/use-tf-controller/with-the-ready-to-use-aws-package.md

 ## A step-by-step tutorial

-This section describes how to use the AWS package to provision an S3 bucket with ACL using the TF-controller.
+This section describes how to use the AWS package to provision an S3 bucket with ACL using the tofu-controller.

 ### Create a KinD local cluster